rails-sqlserver/tiny_tds/README.md

 $ gem install tiny_tds
 ```

 If you use Windows, we pre-compile TinyTDS with static versions of FreeTDS and supporting libraries.
+If you're using RubyInstaller the binary gem will require that devkit is installed and in your path to operate properly.

 On all other platforms, we will find these dependencies.
 It is recommended that you install the latest FreeTDS via your method of choice.
 For example, here is how to install FreeTDS on Ubuntu.
 You might also need the `build-essential` and possibly the `libc6-dev` packages.

 ```shell
 $ apt-get wget